 Have you ever stayed in a boutique hotel and realised there’s not much “boutique” about it?
-The same can happen with buying a bespoke kitchen.
+The same can happen when buying a bespoke kitchen.
 While companies can offer several different options of finishes and styles – being truly bespoke is a whole other ball game.
 Let me explain…

+So what is a bespoke kitchen?
 I’ve looked it up, and the simple definition of bespoke is ‘made for a particular customer or user’.
 Translate that into kitchen design and the possibilities are endless.

 Well, I’ve listed the top eight things I think you need to know before going bespoke.